mozilla/nmap-agent/README.md

 # nmap-agent (client)

-A container that performs NMAP scans and posts the results in JSON back to a central data store for post analysis
+A container that performs NMAP scans and send results in JSON back to a central data store for post analysis

 Inputs:
   - target(s)